daemons88/ngx-custom-material-file-input/README.md

 | 4.0.0           | 17.0.0          |
 | 18.0.0          | 18.0.0          |

 From now on, the package version will be the same as the Angular version so I don't have to update the table all the time.
-In this version 18, a new validator for MIME types was added, an example was added in the release notes.

 - Latest version is using **Angular 19**